lsc4ss-s21/large-scale-personal-finance/README.md

 Question: What happens with unused credit card accounts?
 Answer:	 bankruptcy
 ```
 The current T5 model is pre-trained by Google, I am thinking of training my own Personal Finance T5 model, but the total corpora may not be large enough to train the model.
-After all, the discussion and conversation on the forum is very open ended and in a causual format.
+After all, the discussion and conversation on the forum are very open-ended and in a casual format.

 # Reference